-Service projects (field placements) will be done in La Fortuna.
-Students will be placed into teams under the assignment of a service site coordinator (this is a UAlbany Graduate Student or Faculty member who is assisting with the course).
-Students are to work closely with the service site coordinator on their field placement for the day.
+Service projects will be done in La Fortuna.
 Nearly one quarter of Costa Rica's land area is protected - the largest percentage of any country in the world - and students will spend half of their week abroad volunteering at Proyecto Asis, an eight acre ecological reserve on the edge of the rainforest.
-Proyecto Asis is home to rescue monkeys, parrots, and sloths among other animals, and students will help take care of the animals by feeding them, cleaning their cases, and assisting in repairing or building new cages.
+Proyecto Asis is home to rescue monkeys, parrots, and sloths among other animals, and students will help take care of the animals by feeding them, cleaning their cages, and assisting in repairing or building new cages.